openwdl/wdl/versions/1.1/SPEC.md

 In this example, the call statement uses the fully-qualified name `ns.mytask` to refer to task `mytask` in namespace `ns`, which is the alias given to `other.wdl` when it is imported.
 We can then refer to the outputs of this call using its alias `mytask` (see the [Call Statement](#call-statement) section for details on call aliasing). `mytask.result.foo` is a namespaced identifier referring to the member `foo` of the `Struct`-typed output declaration `result` of the call `mytask`.

-In the following more extensive example, all of the fully-qualified names that exist within the top-level workflow are listed exhaustively:
+In the following more extensive example, all of the fully-qualified names that exist within the top-level workflow are listed exhaustively.

 `other.wdl`
 ```wdl